gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-shaders-and-glsl.md

 A varying is a way to pass a value from a vertex shader to a fragment shader which we covered in [how it works](webgl-how-it-works.html).

-To use a varying we need to declare matching varyings in both a vertex and fragment shaders.
+To use a varying we need to declare matching varyings in both a vertex and fragment shader.
 We set the varying in the vertex shader with some value per vertex.
-When WebGL draws pixels it will interpolate between those values and pass them to the corresponding varying in the fragment shaders
+When WebGL draws pixels it will interpolate between those values and pass them to the corresponding varying in the fragment shader

 Vertex shader